 1. Clarity

 Ensure that all facts, including descriptions, quantities, and costs, are stated clearly and accurately.
 Ambiguous statements might lead to future misunderstandings or disagreements.
-Providing a full breakdown not only increases openness, but it also helps to avoid errors when closing the sale.
+Providing a full breakdown not only increases openness but also helps to avoid errors when closing the sale.
 Clear details are required for a seamless transaction process.

 2. Format

 To minimize confusion with other forms of invoices, properly label the paper “Proforma Invoice”.
-This easy step guarantees both the buyer and seller understand the document’s purpose.
+This easy step guarantees that both the buyer and seller understand the document’s purpose.
 It’s also beneficial to use a standard structure for all of your proforma invoices, which improves clarity and decreases the possibility of errors in future transactions.

 3. Include All Relevant Information